Kanchenjunga Circuit Trek

 • Accommodation:Tea House

-Another highly recommended acclimatization day that provides unrivaled side trips to Janu Base Camp or three hours hike to beautiful glacial lake Nupchu Pokhari, it will contributes to successfully reaching Kanchenjunga North Base Camp.
+Another highly recommended acclimatization day that provides unrivaled side trips to Janu Base Camp or three-hour hike to beautiful glacial lake Nupchu Pokhari, will contribute to successfully reaching Kanchenjunga North Base Camp.

 • Max.
 Altitude:4780 meter | 15682 ft.